cornell-colab/SGFDH-2022/W9 Introduction to Python/Resources.md

 # Resources
-Explore online articles, books and tutorials to learn more about Python and applying the language to your work.
+Explore books, articles and tutorials to learn more about Python and applying the language to your work.

 ## Learning more about computers